Per diem is a Latin term that means “by the day.” A per diem nurse is a nurse who is employed “by the day,” or as needed by a medical facility.

 In conclusion

 I hope this article helped you clarify whether or not being a per diem or PRN nurse is right for you.
 There are many factors to consider, but it is wonderful to work in a profession where this type of work environment is possible.
-If you have any questions, feel free to leave a comment.

 As s a nurse I have been exposed to so many stressful situations.
 I’ve been cussed at by angry patients (more times then I can count), swung at, kicked, had a full urinal thrown at me, been exposed to, been in the middle of dozens of violent patient situations and take-downs, and been the victim of nurse bullying.